ryan-mcclue/unsw/comp3411/week2.md

 IMPORTANT: Djikstra implementation of UCS with no goal state, i.e. will find for all paths

 Informed Search:
 Have domain knowledge, so can use heuristics
+(total manhattan distance for a state would be distance all nodes from destination)
 * Greedy: same as DFS, except heuristic can yield faster times
 IMPORTANT: Differs to UCS in that minimises h(n) (n to goal)
-* A-star: optimal if heuristic is admissable (combines greedy and UCS)
+* A-star: optimal if heuristic is admissable (combines greedy and UCS; so BFS expansion)
 * ID-A-Star: Iterate over f(n) = g(n) + h(n)

 MOTION PLANNING: